Master Lease and Sublease

 Send me an e-mail with your phone number and the best time to contact you and I will call you to schedule an appointment:

 * DIY Asset Protection BLUNDER.
 Many landlords attempt “Do It Yourself (DIY) Asset Protection” by “transferring” title of their rental property by signing a quit claim deed from themself, as the owner, to an LLC that the owner owns or controls.
-That transaction, as just stated, violates the “Arizona Fraudulent Transfer Act” (Arizona Revised Statutes, Sections 44-1001 thru 44-1010).
+That transaction (as just described) violates the “Arizona Fraudulent Transfer Act” (Arizona Revised Statutes, Sections 44-1001 thru 44-1010); in addition to violating the law, it fails to protect your assets.
 Someone (e.g., a tenant) who sues the LLC/landlord can easily have that fraudulent transfer set aside, which then exposes all of the owner’s privately held assets.
 That is not merely bad, it is catastrophic.
-And the bad news may continue because signing a quit claim deed (or any other deed) is a “transfer,” which means the lender that made the loan for the rental property may call the loan immediately due and payable, unless the lender agreed (in writing) to the transfer BEFORE the transfer was made.
+And the bad news may continue because signing a quit claim deed (or any other deed) is a “transfer,” which means the lender that made the loan for the rental property may call the loan immediately due and payable, unless the lender approved (in writing) the transfer BEFORE the transfer was made.
 Also, a “transfer” terminates the title insurance issued to the owner/landlord when the rental property was purchased, unless the owner buys an “endorsement.”
 There may also be tax consequences as a result of the “transfer.”
 Rather than accomplishing “DIY asset protection,” this is DIY self-destruction.